FxSig/sirius/README.md

  - There are multiple demo programs in DEMOS directory

 ![sirius3](https://user-images.githubusercontent.com/58460570/70033763-74db8080-15f3-11ea-926d-447ac6739d72.png)
- *The program running about 10 minutes in evalution copy mode !*
+ *The program running about 3 hours in evalution copy mode !*

  ----
 **4. Author**